ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 :-----:|:-----:
 `ballerina dist update`|update to the latest patch version of the active distribution `ballerina dist pull jballerina-<JBALLERINA-VERSION>`|Fetch a specific distribution and set it as the active version

+For more information, see [Keeping Ballerina Up to Date](/learn/keeping-ballerina-up-to-date/).

 ## Building from source